-In the past year, over 6,500 ICS volunteers worked from 444 teams supported 136 projects in the areas of livelihoods, health, education and civic participation.
+In the past ten years, 40,167 ICS volunteers from 2,793 teams supported projects in the areas of livelihoods, health, education and civic participation.
+From addressing disability rights in Kenya to tackling child marriage in Bangladesh, young people have contributed to real, sustainable change.

 On the ground

-The figures above give an indication to the scale of our projects.
+The information above give an indication to the scale of our projects.
 To better understand what this means for the people our volunteers work with on the ground, please see the examples below:

 Supporting young people to claim their rights